Miloš Parandilović: 2021 POKS split

 On 23 December 2021, it was reported that the POKS presidency had met to remove party leader Žika Gojković from office, on the grounds that his four-year term had expired in October.
 It was further reported that the presidency had dissolved the Belgrade board of the party for "inactivity" and appointed Vojislav Mihailović as commissioner.

 Parandilović refuted the claim that Gojković had been removed as leader, saying that the aforementioned meeting of the presidency had been illegitimately convened by a group of party officials seeking to carry out a coup.
 He added that, according to the party's constitution, meetings of the presidency can only be convened by the president or vice-president, rather than what he described as "a private group that deceives the public and makes decisions that are legally and morally invalid."

 The party subsequently became divided into rival groups, respectively led by Gojković and Mihailović, each claiming to be the only legitimate party associstion.
 Parandilović emerged as a prominent member of Gojković's group.

 Election to the National Assembly

 Gojković's POKS won the right to use the party name in the 2022 Serbian parliamentary election, which the party contested in an alliance with Dveri.
 Parandilović was chosen as the bearer of their combined list and was given the seventh list position.
 At the press conference during the election, he said that the alliance's first priority was the re-establishment of a kingdom, saying that power had become consolidated around a single leader in the republican system.
 He also called for what he described as "economic patriotism."
-He was elected when the Dveri–POKS list won ten mandates and is scheduled to take a seat in parliament when the assembly convenes.
+He was elected when the Dveri–POKS list won ten mandates and was sworn in as MP on 1 August 2022.

+In December 2022, Parandilović formed the New Face of Serbia (NLS) organization.
+In August 2023, Parandilović joined the newly-formed People's Movement of Serbia – New Face of Serbia parliamentary group and was appointed its deputy president, with Miroslav Aleksić being the president.